LAION-AI/audio-dataset/data_preprocess/README.md

 }
 ```

+## Data Check
+To make sure that all datasets uploaded to `s3://s-laion-audio` are bug-free and usable, we invite every contributor to follow the three steps of data check below:

+1. Before using `FFmpeg` to convert any audio files to `.flac` format, please apply method `soundfile.read()` from python [`soundfile`](https://pysoundfile.readthedocs.io/en/0.8.0/#soundfile.SoundFile) module to every audio file in raw dataset.
+If any exception is threw when applying soundfile.read() to an audio, then we consider that this audio is broken and we just discard it and will not convert it to `.flac` format (i.e. it will not be included in the final dataset.).
+You may refer to [`remove_bad_flac.py`](/data_check/remove_bad_flac.py) and adapt it to do this work.

+2. After using `FFmpeg` to convert all audio files into `.flac` format while before they are packed up with json files: repeat the process mentioned in point 1.
+Discard those flac audios with exception threw when read by `soundfile.read()`.

+3. Once a dataset is converted to Webdataset format and uploaded to `s3://s-laion-judio/webdatset_tar/`, we have to check it for the last time: Using the script written described [here](https://github.com/LAION-AI/CLAP/tree/clap#test-if-tar-is-invalid) to check that the tar files are indeed not broken.

 ## Contribute

 To contribute, please make a branch of yourself and make pull requests to the main branch.